022crypto/ApexLegendsTitanAimbotCrack/README.md

 # Titan aimbot cracked
-It was so easy to crack this paste, idk why it's so fat, you can ask owner of that shit.
+It was so easy to crack this paste, idk why it's so fat, you can ask owner of that shit

 virustotal: https://www.virustotal.com/gui/file/52d5e26c96024b1a911604c61b2f7ab091794388d99f55a67d742242145cde2e/detection